galtx-centex/galtx-centex.github.io/adopt/faqs.md

 There is no deposit or fee required with foster applications.

 ## What are the prerequisites for adoption?
 Greyhounds are not for everyone.
-GPA-CT will generally not place greyhounds with families who have children under five years of age.
 Greyhounds should not be kept as outside dogs or left in a garage.
 They have insufficient body fat and too sparse a coat and do not adapt well to extreme heat or cold.
 GPA-CT also reserves the right to deny any application for any reason.